BarkinTopcu/apple-stock-prediction-edu/README.md

 ## ⚠️ Disclaimer

 > This project is created **for educational and research purposes only**.
-> It does **not** constitute investment advice or financial recommendations.
+> It does **not** constitute investment advice, financial recommendations, or a solicitation to buy or sell any securities.
 > All data is sourced from [Yahoo Finance](https://finance.yahoo.com/) using the `yfinance` Python package.
-> This project is **not affiliated with, endorsed by, or officially connected to Apple Inc.** in any way.
+> This project is **not affiliated with, endorsed by, officially connected to Apple Inc.** or Yahoo Finance in any way. in any way.

 ---